 Exams & Revision

-Please refrain from taking holidays during this period as FPN’s will be issued.
+Please refrain from taking holidays during exam periods as Fixed Penalty Notices will be issued.

 Exam Frequently Asked Questions

 When will GCSE and GCE exam timetables be issued?